How to come out and tell people big news about us, our relationships and our sexualities.

 What Tom told us was: “I met someone and they make me feel so happy and so safe and everything feels great and that someone is a guy.”
 Note that he didn’t actually use a label.
-Our sexualities made up of what sex we might (or might not) have, what/who we might fantasise about and how we choose to identify ourselves.
+Our sexualities made up of what sex we might (or might not) have, what/who we might fantasise about and how we choose to identify ourselves (work out your sexuality).
 What Tom is telling us is that he’s got some pretty big time feelings for a guy and that he still fancies girls – he’s not said what his label is so let’s leave that up to him.

 Tom probably got what he wanted to say really clear in his head and then he chose his own way of saying it.
 This is something else we can learn from Tom, think very carefully about what exactly it is you want to say and then say it.

 Telling people big news about you, your relationships or sexuality (eg coming out as gay, lesbian or bi, or seeing someone who is a different race, or age or something else other people may not expect of you) can be difficult.
 Tom gave us some ideas on how to make this easier.

 He said that he’d previously told a small number of people that he could trust (fewer than 5 he said).
 These were friends and family that he (I’m assuming) loves and trusts and whom he believed would be happy for him.
 This is how a lot of people deal with it – they start with small numbers of people, sometimes one or two at a time.